 There are several delivery vehicles for the Foundation communications strategy.
-These include; the Website, media, Annual Report, Annual Business Plan, announcement of the annual call for proposals, announcement of annual grants, and public meetings/conferences.
+These include; the Website, media, Annual Report, Annual Business Plan, and social media.
+Typically, the Foundation announces its annual call for proposals, annual grants, and participates in public meetings/conferences.
+Beginning in 2011 the Foundation began to use social media sites including Facebook, Twitter and Flickr, as well as experiment with use of a web log (blog).